Slow Cooking Courses

 Venues are in the process of being organised and details will be added below once confirmed.
 Each course will consist of four demonstration sessions – comprising a hearty starter, two mains and a pudding – and will be led by an experienced chef supported by volunteers at the venue.
 Attendees are required to attend all the sessions, and each will receive a free 3.5l slow cooker, ingredients for that day’s menu and a selection of recipes to try at home, plus a free energy and resource pack and a carbon monoxide alarm.

-• The Open Door, 3 Slade Hill, Hampton Magna starting on Wednesday, 18 September at 1.30pm and will finish at approximately 2.45pm.
+• The Open Door, 3 Slade Hill, Hampton Magna starting on Wednesday, 18 September at 1.30pm

+Sessions last approximately 1 1/2 hours.
 Attendees are required to confirm any food intolerances, allergies, dietary requirements etc in advance.

 Please note that WRCC do not take any bookings directly from people looking to attend slow cooking courses.